 What Is a Site Survey?
 Your Guide to Network Planning

-In the world of WiFi, a site survey is a systematic process of mapping out an area to find out how many networks cover it, or how well a specific network covers it, or how many access points should be installed to cover it and where.
+In the world of WiFi (also referred to as “wireless site survey” or “Wi-Fi coverage analysis”), a site survey is a systematic process of mapping out an area to find out how many networks cover it, how well a specific network covers it, or how many access points should be installed and where.

 Why Is a Site Survey Important?